-A DOI or Digital Object Identifier is an alpha numeric name that identifies digital content such as a journal article or an e-book.
-The DOI can appear in any of the following formats:
+A Digital Object Identifier or DOI is an alpha numeric string that identifies digital content such as a journal article or an e-book.
+The DOI usually appears in the following format: https://doi.org/10.1037/arc0000014

-It is unique to each piece of digital content and provides a persistent link to that content no matter where it is located on the internet.
+This identifier is unique to a piece of digital content and provides a persistent link to that content no matter where it is located online.

 Was this helpful?
 3 8